 What organizations feed the kids in our communities?

 The sponsors who operate the SFSP, also known as the Summer BreakSpot in Florida, at the local level include public school districts, private schools, local government agencies, camps, churches, city and county parks and recreation and other nonprofit community organizations that have the ability to manage a food service program.

 The participating sponsors then identify sites in their area that are in low social economical areas in their community where children can come to receive nutritious meals.

 Sites can be located in a variety of settings, including schools, parks, playgrounds, housing projects, day camps, recreation centers, migrant centers, community centers and churches.

 The FDACS Summer Team that works with the program sponsors throughout the state is dedicated to feeding Florida’s future by providing the highest quality customer service possible in program development, training and process improvement for program sponsors to ensure that the maximum number of children can be reached.

 How many kids are fed during the summer?

-During the summer of 2013, Florida had 135 summer sponsors and served over 11 million meals between the months of June through August at over 3,400 sites throughout the state.
-There was a growth in meals served from the previous summer as a result from the focused effort to increase participation, expand the service areas and ultimately reach more of the 1.5 million children in Florida in need.
+During the summer of 2014, Florida had 146 summer sponsors and served over 13 million meals between the months of June through August at over 3,500 sites throughout the state.
+There was a growth in meals served from the previous summer as a result of the focused effort to increase participation, expand the service areas and ultimately reach more of the 1.5 million children in Florida in need.